This website uses cookies

 Step 1: Create a registration.php File

-Create a registration.php file in app/code/Cloudways/Graphql/registrattion.php.
+Create a registration.php file at: app/code/Cloudways/Graphql/registration.php

 <?php